Showing posts with label Lived in New Jersey. Show all posts

 The Adrian Hegeman of this biography was born on February 1, 1719 in New Utrecht, New York, part of present-day Brooklyn.
 His father was also named Adrian, and his mother was only known as Sarah.
 He was the oldest of their six children, and had four half-siblings from his father’s previous marriage.

-Adrian got married on May 10, 1742 to Sarah Terhune, a 21-year-old woman whose origins are unknown.
-The wedding was said to have taken place in Dutchess County, but the source for this is unclear.
+Adrian got married on May 10, 1742 to Sarah Terhune, a 21-year-old woman, with the wedding probably in present-day Brooklyn.
 Within two years, the couple had settled in Somerset County, New Jersey, where other members of Adrian’s extended family were already living.
 Their first child was born in March of 1744, and by 1756, they had four more.
 The three youngest children were baptized at Harlingen, the main Dutch Reformed Church in Somerset County during the mid-18th century.

 It can be assumed that Adrian became a part of the Dutch community in Somerset County, but there seems to be no significant records of him beyond the baptisms of his children.
 At age 58, he was too old to be a soldier in the American Revolution, which happened nearby.
 During much of 1777, Washington’s army was camped in central New Jersey, and it’s likely that Adrian could hear the distant sounds of battle from his home.